Welcome to AddressOf.com Sign in | Help

 ToolTips can be used in a variety of ways to provide additional information to the user.
 Now, understand, sometimes the usage of these can be abused and misused.
 However, used correctly, ToolTips can improve the UI of your application tremendously.

-I'm going to state up front that this article is not about how to correctly use tooltips; rather, it arm you with the necessary information to create custom tooltips that can present additional information above and beyond a simple line of basic text in a yellow box.
-Yes, this means that I'll be arming you with the information to potentially create one of the most gawd-awful UI's you've ever seen.
-But, use appropriately, you can create extremely compelling tooltips that can significantly enhance your application.
+I’m going to state up front that this article is not about how to correctly use tooltips; rather, it’ll arm you with the necessary basic information to create custom tooltips that can present pretty much any information you desire; well beyond a simple line of basic text in a yellow box.

 Initial Setup of our Project Environment